OucheneMohamedNourElIslem658/zoom_clone/README.md

 * **Group Video Streaming:** High-quality, real-time video conferencing for multiple participants.
 * **Screen Sharing:** Share your desktop or specific applications for presentations and collaborative work.
 * **In-Meeting Messaging:** Communicate with participants via text chat during active meetings.
-* **Customizable Video Streaming Settings:** Adjust video quality and other settings to optimize your experience.
+* **Customizable Video Streaming Settings:** Adjust video resources and other settings to optimize your experience.
 * **Meeting Recording:** Capture and save your meetings for future reference and review.

-### Currently Under Development

-I am actively expanding the functionality of the app with the following features:

 * **Join Meetings via Shared Links:** Effortlessly join meetings with a simple click on a shared URL.

 ### Soon to be Added
-* **AI-Powered Collaboration:** Integration with [Ollama](https://ollama.com/) will provide intelligent assistance during meetings, generating talking points and suggestions to foster more productive discussions.
+* **AI-Powered Collaboration:** Integration with [Ollama](https://ollama.com/) and LiveKit Voice Assistance Service will provide intelligent assistance during meetings, generating talking points and suggestions to foster more productive discussions.

 ---